crittermike/priss/README.md

 Priss CSS Print Framework
 ==========================

-Priss is basically just a css file to be used as your print stylesheet so that web pages look nice and readable when printed.
+Priss is basically just a CSS file to be used as your print stylesheet.
+It does its best to make sure web pages will look nice and readable when printed.

+It is meant as a starting point to be modified rather than an off the shelf solution.

 Usage
 ------